-Haman, who excels among us in wisdom, who has earned distinction for trustworthiness and loyalty, and who has attained the second rank in the kingdom, 4 brought to our attention the existence throughout my realm of a people of ill will, whose laws are opposed to those of every nation.
+3 When I consulted my advisers on how this might be accomplished, Haman, who excels among us in wisdom, who has earned distinction for trustworthiness and loyalty, and who has attained the second rank in the kingdom, 4 brought to our attention the existence throughout my realm of a people of ill will, whose laws are opposed to those of every nation.
 Their continuous disregard of the decrees of kings hinders the establishment of unity in the empire.

-5 Considering, therefore, the continuous opposition of this people to all humankind, its outlandish system of laws and strange manner of life, its hostility to our interests and the harm it does to 1Mac the stability of our kingdom, 6 we hereby decree that all the people indicated in the letters of Haman, who is in charge of affairs and a second father to us, be utterly destroyed with women and children, by the sword, without mercy or consideration, on the fourteenth day of the twelfth month, Adar, of the present year, 7 so that when these people, with their past and present ill will, have gone down into the world of the dead on a single day, they may at last leave our government in complete stability and peace.
+Considering, therefore, the continuous opposition of this people to all humankind, its outlandish system of laws and strange manner of life, its hostility to our interests and the harm it does to the stability of our kingdom, we hereby decree that all the people indicated in the letters of Haman, who is in charge of affairs and a second father to us, be utterly destroyed with women and children, by the sword, without mercy or consideration, on the fourteenth day of the twelfth month, Adar, of the present year, so that when these people, with their past and present ill will, have gone down into the world of the dead on a single day, they may at last leave our government in complete stability and peace.

-93 on sackcloth and ashes, and walked through the city crying bitterly and loudly.
-2 But he came only as far as the king's gate, for no one in sackcloth was allowed to enter.
-3 In every province where the king's edict was read, there was great mourning among the Jews; fasting and weeping with lamentation, and many of them slept on sackcloth and ashes.
+1When Mordecai learned what had Gen happened, he tore his clothes, put bid 4:12 on sackcloth and ashes, and walked through the city crying bitterly and loudly.
+2But he came only as far as the king's gate, for no one in sackcloth was allowed to enter.
+3In every province where the king's edict was read, there was great mourning among Mac 125; the Jews; fasting and weeping with la- Jad 49; mentation, and many of them slept on sackcloth and ashes.

-4 Queen Esther's maids and eunuchs informed her about Mordecai.
+Queen Esther's maids and eunuchs informed her about Mordecai.
 Overcome with grief, she sent clothes for Mordecai to put on instead of his sackcloth, but he refused.
-5 Esther summoned Hathach, one of the king's eunuchs assigned to attend to her, and ordered him to find out the reason for Mordecai's action.
+Esther summoned Hathach, one of the king's eunuchs assigned to attend to her, and ordered him to find out the reason for Mordecai's action.